Hoosier History: On This Day, December 17

 Today is Monday, Dec.
 17, the 351st day of 2018.
 There are 14 days left in the year.

 On Dec.
 17, 1927, the inauguration of air mail service to Indianapolis takes place.
 Postal planes began arriving daily from Cincinnati at 2:45pm, depart at 3pm, and arrive in Chicago at 5pm.
 The planes, using Wright Whirlwind Motors, could carry 2 passengers as well as mailbags.

 On Dec.
 17, 1904, the newspaper comic strip character Abe Martin of Brown County first appears in The Indianapolis News.
 Created by artist Kin Hubbard, Abe was a country philosopher famous for his wisecracker “sayings.”
 By 1910, over 200 newspapers nationwide would carry the strip.
 It ended in 1930.
 Today, Indiana’s Brown County State Park pays tribute to Hubbard and his characters.
-(Photo courtesy: State of Indiana)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo courtesy: State of Indiana)